 A Clean Water Council is created to advise on the administration and implementation of this chapter, and foster coordination and cooperation as described in section 114D.20, subdivision 1.
 The council may also advise on the development of appropriate processes for expert scientific review as described in section 114D.35, subdivision 2.
 The Pollution Control Agency shall provide administrative support for the council with the support of other member agencies.
 The members of the council shall elect a chair from the voting members of the council.

-(a) The commissioners of natural resources, agriculture, health, and the Pollution Control Agency, and the executive director of the Board of Water and Soil Resources shall each appoint one person from their respective agency to serve as a nonvoting member of the council.
+(a) The commissioners of natural resources, agriculture, health, and the Pollution Control Agency, the executive director of the Board of Water and Soil Resources, the Board of Regents of the University of Minnesota, and the Metropolitan Council shall each appoint one person from their respective entity to serve as a nonvoting member of the council.
 Two members of the house of representatives, including one member from the majority party and one member from the minority party, appointed by the speaker and two senators, including one member from the majority party and one member from the minority party, appointed according to the rules of the senate shall serve at the pleasure of the appointing authority as nonvoting members of the council.
-Agency and legislative members appointed under this paragraph serve as nonvoting members of the council.
+Members appointed under this paragraph serve as nonvoting members of the council.

-(b) Nineteen voting members of the council shall be appointed by the governor as follows:
+(b) Seventeen voting members of the council shall be appointed by the governor as follows: